Brief

 Inline

-The second error components provide the user with inline errors so they could locate them error and the exact reason why it has failed validation.
+The second error components provide the user with inline errors so they could locate the error and the exact reason why it has failed validation.

 Buttons